TheDeanLab/COMPASS/_sources/imaging/imaging.rst.txt

 image.
 We generate this PSF through taking an image stack of an isolated 100 nm fluorescent bead.
 For deconvolution we utilize `PetaKit5D <https://github.com/abcucberkeley/PetaKit5D>`_, which is a MATLAB-based, open-source imaging processing code base.
-It should be noted that deconvolution techniques, while powerful, are also highly dependent on a variety of sensitive input parameters, and finding an effective combination of these parameters can often be a long and arduous process.
+It should be noted that deconvolution techniques, while powerful, are also highly dependent on a variety of sensitive input parameters, and finding an effective combination of these parameters can often be a difficult process.